maisvendoo/blenderCSV/README.md

 **Attantion!** In current version decale color applied to all meshes in model

-* Copy textures in separated folder - all textures will copired to separated folder, which will created near CSV file and will has name *<model file name>-textures*
+* Copy textures in separated folder - all textures will copired to separated folder, which will created near CSV file and will has name *model file name-textures*

 * Press button "OpenBVE model (*.csv)" to export
 * Check result in OpenBVE ObjectViewer